 I’m reminded of the time right before an interview for a contracting position that a tech recruiter called and told me, “Don’t appear to be too smart.
 Pretend that you can’t answer some of his questions if you have to.
 He won’t hire people he thinks are smarter than he is.”
 I answered every question he asked because if that’s the way he was, I didn’t want to work there.

 As a manager or business owner — any kind of leader — always hire people that are smarter than you in one or more ways.

 Some people come into your life and even if they don’t stay in it for long, they make an impact that changes you forever.
-Happy birthday to two people today (November 19th), one who made my life miserable, and another who made it wonderful.
+Happy birthday to two people this month, one who made my life miserable, and another who made it wonderful.

-Probably the most important lesson I learned from aimlessly wandering around for five years is that if you treat complete strangers as brothers and sisters that you’re meeting for the first time, the world magically becomes a better place.
+Probably the most important lesson I learned from aimlessly wandering around Alaska and the Lower 48 for five years is that if you treat complete strangers as long-lost brothers and sisters that you’re meeting for the first time, the world magically becomes a better place.

 “Learn to say, ‘I hope that works out for you’, rather than trying to ‘fix’ or change people.”

 (I see a lot of people who bring stress on themselves by trying to control friends, relatives, and partners.
 Unless you’re someone’s boss in a place of work, you should ask yourself, “Why do I feel the need to try to control other people?”)